All Episodes

 It's there in the Constitution.

-So it to them, this is court packing because someone might get on the court that isn't a radical zealot uh like some of their judicial nominees under Obama.
+So to them, this is court packing because someone might get on the court that isn't a radical zealot like some of their judicial nominees under Obama.

-That's court packing whenever somebody intrudes into their special province of the judiciary where they've been transforming the country for the last thirty years.
+That's court packing whenever somebody intrudes into their special province of the judiciary where they've been transforming the country for the last 30 years.

-And so whenever somebody like Barrett is nominated into their own little sandbox that they've controlled, they call that court packing because they think they think anything that isn't what they want is is court packing.
+And so whenever somebody like Barrett is nominated into their own little sandbox that they've controlled, they call that court packing because they think anything that isn't what they want is court packing.

-When you think of this this quest for power or the threat Jordan Seculo, not only they'll end the legislative filibuster, they're add they will add Supreme Court justices for the first time in 150 years.
+Yeah, what they're saying, when you think of this quest for power or the threat, Jordan Seculo, not only they'll end the legislative filibuster, they will add Supreme Court justices for the first time in 150 years.

-Then they'll have DC statehood and other statehoods, so they have uh better odds of having a Senate majority in perpetuity.
+Then they'll have D.C. statehood and other statehood so they have better odds of having a Senate majority in perpetuity and everything else that they're planning.

 I agree.